LAHAINA, Hawaii -- I waited decades to come to Maui and see this fabled basketball event in person.

 God.
 Bless.
 Maui.

-Broome played 36 minutes — a personal-high in an Auburn uniform.
-He had to limp into and out of the postgame press conference due to full-blown body cramps.
-Broome finished with 21 points and 10 rebounds.
+Broome played 36 minutes -- a personal high in an Auburn uniform.
+He had to limp into and out of the postgame press conference due to full-blown body cramps after powering his way to 21 points and 10 rebounds.

 So, when did Pearl think a win was truly on the table?
 About five minutes into the second half, when his team came out firing and had an 18-2 run.